-This delicious paleo banana bread is super moist, grain-free, gluten-free, dairy-free and made with no sugar.
+Easy healthy coconut flour banana bread with walnut crumble is super moist, grain-free, gluten-free, dairy-free and made with no sugar.
 It's easy to make in just one bowl, loaded with spiced banana flavor and topped with crunchy toasted walnuts.

 Jump to:

-- Ripe bananas - add moisture and all the sweetness to this banana bread recipe.
-Make sure they're overripe with brown spots which brings out their natural sweetness and makes them more digestible.
+- Ripe bananas add moisture and all the sweetness.
+Make sure they're overripe with brown spots which brings out their natural sweetness.
 No need for maple syrup, coconut sugar or brown sugar.

-- Eggs - add moisture and richness, and helps the loaf rise.
+- Eggs add moisture and richness, and helps the loaf rise.
 They also provide stability and structure and tender texture to this flourless quick-bread.
+This recipe cannot be substituted with flax eggs.

-- Nut butter - adds moisture, fat, and is high-protein which helps to add structure and great texture to the banana loaf.
-Substitute any natural nut butter, or seed butter as a nut-free option (omit the walnuts as well).
-If your nut butter is salted (I suggest you use unsalted) don't add any extra salt to the batter.
+- Nut butter adds moisture, fat, and is high-protein which helps to add structure and great texture to the banana loaf.
+Substitute any natural nut butter, or seed butter as a nut-free option without the walnut topping.

-- Coconut oil - helps to add creaminess to baked goods and is a dairy-free alternative to melted butter.
-Substitute with olive oil.
+- Coconut oil adds creaminess to baked goods and is a dairy-free alternative to melted butter.
+You could also substitute with olive oil or ghee.

-- Coconut flour - is all you need, and replaces regular flour or all purpose flour with the help of eggs, nut butter and coconut oil.
-It is also grain-free and gluten-free!
-No need for tapioca flour, almond meal, oat flour or buckwheat flour in this gluten-free banana bread recipe.
+- Coconut flour replaces regular flour or all purpose flour with the help of eggs, nut butter and coconut oil.
+It is also grain-free and gluten-free.

-- Walnuts - make up a streusel topping with a satisfying crunch on the paleo bread.
+- Walnuts make up a streusel topping with a satisfying crunch.
 Substitute with other nuts or seeds.

 See recipe card below for all ingredients and quantities.